 During the COP22 Climate Change Conference in Marrakech, for the first time ever a “largescale technical-solutions conference” for senior delegates by UNFCCC and experts of technology of the 196 states will take place.
-Focus during the three-days “Low-Emissions Solution Conference” is a presentation by 20 chosen cleantech start-ups that introduce their scaleable technologies.
+The focus during the three-days “Low-Emissions Solution Conference” is a presentation by 20 chosen cleantech start-ups that introduce their scaleable technologies.
 Climeworks will show its efficient solution to filter CO₂ from ambient air and share the potential for climate protection.

 In the mid-term, Climeworks seeks to close the carbon cycle by providing atmospheric CO₂ for the production of low-carbon fuels, which allows large-scale storage of renewable energies and which further allows to address CO₂ sources which are otherwise hard to capture, e.g. emissions from the past or mobile sources.
 By that reason, the company is in a close partnership with car maker Audi.